Dr Johnson's House Museum - a Regency History Guide

 Where is it?

-Dr Johnson's House Museum is just off Fleet Street, on Gough Square.
+Dr Johnson's House Museum is just off Fleet Street, at 17 Gough Square, London.

 History of the house

-I'm always interested to know how 'ordinary' buildings, such as this, have made it to the twenty-first century, and how much it has been altered over the years.
+I'm always interested to know how 'ordinary' buildings, such as this, have made it to the 21st century, and how much it has been altered over the years.

 Built in 1700 by wool merchant Richard Gough, the four-storey house is a rare survival on the edge of the City of London.
 Following Johnson's departure in 1759, it housed other tenants, was apparently a small hotel for a while and a photograph from 1911 indicates it was the premises of Waller & Baines, General Printers.